 Cost / Sessions

-This can be typed in as formula in the input field that will help searching for what underlying fields that can be used.
+This can be typed in as a formula in the input field that will help to search for what underlying fields can be used.
 Other common examples are:

 Cost * 1.1

 Revenue per Session

 Revenue / (Cost * 1.1)